 Question: Can post-fixation samples be sorted in the Flex Gene Expression assay?

-Answer: Post-fixation samples can be sorted using FACS for advanced sample clean-up, as well as for the enrichment of specific populations in the Flex Gene Expression assay.
+Answer: Post-fixation samples, including those that have undergone storage, can be sorted using FACS for advanced sample clean-up, as well as for the enrichment of specific populations in the Flex Gene Expression assay.

 We have performed limited testing with human PBMCs and found that the fixable dye (catalog number: L34971 used from Fixable Dead Cell Stain Sampler Kit catalog number: L34960) successfully allows for sorting fixed cells.
 To perform this experiment, a subset of PBMCs were heat-killed (incubated at 65°C for 1 min) and then mixed (at 1:1 ratio) with fresh human PBMCs to generate a sample with mixed viability.
 The PBMCs were then split and either: